smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_data_resumption.md

 or omits `hashID` at all

 SDL must:
-behave according to existing rules
+behave according to existing Data Resumption rules